legendarycode3/31-days-Of-reactjs-course/README.md

 6. useReducer() Hook: </br>
 The useReducer() Hook is a powerful alternative to useState() in React used for managing more complex state logic.  </br>
+It centralizes the state management logic into a single, separate function called a reducer, which makes the code more predictable, maintainable, and testable.  </br>